T01.LE.TP.XXXX.381

-Information about the makers will be supplied with each cloth.
+Information about the makers will be supplied with each cloth

-Warp ikat, single panel, commercial cotton, natural dyes.
-Ikat tied, dyed and woven in Ende, Flores, 2006.
-Size 183 x 39 cm / 72 x 15.5 in
+Warp ikat, three panels sewn together into a tube with uncut warp ends, handspun cotton, natural dyes.
+Ikat tied, dyed and woven in Wulandoni, Lembata, 2025.
+Size 160 x 59 cm / 63 x 23 in

-With questions or for assistance, please contact. jeanhowebali@gmail.com, stating the product name and its SKU (listed under the price).
+With questions or for assistance, please contact customer.relations@threadsoflife.com, stating the product name and its SKU (listed under the price).
 Shipping is free, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.

 We empower women’s enterprises and put money directly into women’s hands where it best ensures their households’ welfares.